Welcome Message & Interactions

 When the Redirect toggle is disabled, the Final Message toggle will be automatically activated.
 Once activated, the interaction will be redirected to the final message that will be displayed when the user has finished interacting with the chatbot.

-If the Interaction has set up an options menu, but one or more options is redirected to another interaction or integration, a message will be displayed mentioning that the Final Message can only be sent if one or more options are redirected to interactive campaigns or webhooks.
+If the Interaction has set up an options menu, but one or more options are redirected to another interaction or integration, a message will be displayed mentioning that the Final Message can only be sent if one or more options are redirected to interactive campaigns or webhooks.

 Therefore, the Final Message and Redirect toggles can be activated both if one or more options are redirected to interactive campaigns.

-For more information on setting the Final Message, please refer to the Final & Error Message section
+For more information on setting the Final Message, please refer to the Final & Error Message section.